 Community Impact Grant

-The Community Impact Grant, introduced in 2019, is a capacity-building grant.
+The Community Impact Grant is a capacity-building grant.
 Its purpose is to strengthen an organization's infrastructure or management systems to better serve the organization's constituents.
 One grant in the amount of $10,000 is awarded.

 M 10AM – 4PM